JetBrains/kotlin-web-site/docs/topics/multiplatform-mobile/multiplatform-mobile-ktor-sqldelight.md

     * `ContentView.ViewModel` is declared as an `ObservableObject` and `@Published` wrapper is used for the `launches` property, so the view model will emit signals whenever this property changes.

-3. Implement the body of the `ContentView` and display the list of launches:
+5. Implement the body of the `ContentView` file and display the list of launches:

    ```swift
    struct ContentView: View {